Dr. Marlene Merritt and Ashley James

 “I can’t just say something is good or bad.
 Mostly there has to be some context to it.
 So, if I can keep an open mind and look at the research, most people don’t know how to find the research or read the research.”

 Dr. Marlene Merritt says fruits, beans, and oatmeal are best eaten in moderation.
-Because when somebody has blood sugar issues, it does not matter what kind of carb it is, it’s still problematic.
+Because when somebody has blood sugar issues, it does not matter what kind of carbohydrate it is, it’s still problematic.
 And the reason fruit is included in the list is that although fruits don’t cause insulin reaction, the high fructose will damage the liver which speeds up your chances of getting diabetes.

 “Manage your carb intake.
 Carbs all break down to sugar.
 Some will break down faster,” said Dr. Marlene Merritt.
 “The whole grains break down slower, but it still doesn’t make them not a carb. the main problem is that it causes an insulin reaction.